thediamondx13/ITLab1/README.md

 ### Vigenere Cipher
 - Encrypt and decrypt text using the Vigenere cipher algorithm
+- Save and load text to/from files
-- Support for both Russian and English alphabets
+- Support for Russian alphabet
 - Text input/output via GUI
-- Save and load encrypted/decrypted text to/from files

 ### Playfair Cipher (4 Tables Modification)
 - Encrypt and decrypt text using an enhanced Playfair cipher with 4 substitution tables
 - Each table (top-left, top-right, bottom-left, bottom-right) uses a separate key
 - Cleaner implementation compared to traditional single-table Playfair
-- Save and load encrypted/decrypted text to/from files
+- Save and load text to/from files
-- Support for multiple alphabet sets
+- Support for English alphabet

 ## How to Use